Artist-In-Residence for a North Carolina Wildlife and Nature Park,

 also has had her work published in "The Quintessence Magazine",

 Publishing and The Aura Care Institute.
 Presently she is

 working on her own book of drawings and paintings to be released in

 September of 2021, as well as portrait commissions.

 She has given workshops on the Arts for many private and public

-organizations throughout Pennsylvania and New Jersey and taught
+organizations throughout Pennsylvania, New Jersey and North and taught

 drawing to both children and adults at the Gloucester County Parks